CTF-FlagFrenzy/challenges/Pydetect/Pydetect.md

 git pull https://github.com/CTF-FlagFrenzy/challenges.git
 ```

-Then you navigate to the root of the `PYCked Apart`, located at `Pydetect/` challenge and type the following command in the cli.
+Then you navigate to the root of the `PYCked Apart` challenge, located at the `Pydetect/` directory and type the following command in the cli.

 ```sh
 docker-compose up